ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 Percentage of individuals within the Board of Directors by age group in FY2020

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000019_5b5c7a3a0bdcb6f77a9bcfeacdbfb9d8827826ebf27678bce5b036d38125fae1.png)
+**Description**: The image is a pie chart showing the age distribution of a population, with the categories "30-50 years old" representing 33% of the population and colored blue, and "> 50 years old" representing 67% of the population and colored orange.

 **Description**: The image is a pie chart that displays the age distribution of a group, dividing it into two categories: 30-50 years old and over 50 years old; the 30-50 age group accounts for 33% of the total, represented by a blue section, while the group over 50 years old makes up the larger portion at 67%, indicated by an orange section.